-As of 2023, the County Supervisor for District II, Candice Andersen, has proposed that the Department of Conservation and Development (DCD) and the Department of Public Works (PW) begin design for adding a second pathway to the IHC to separate pedestrians from bikes, e-bikes and e-scooters in San Ramon.
-This work has been initiated, with PW extending a task order to one of our on-call consultants to prepare bid documents for the double tracking project.
+In late 2023, the Department of Public Works (PW) began design for adding a second pathway to the IHC to separate pedestrians from bikes, e-bikes and e-scooters in San Ramon.
 This project will extend from Bollinger Canyon Road to Crow Canyon Road in San Ramon.